provable-things/ethereum-keys-sgx/README.md

 ## __:black_nib: Notes:__

-More specifically, an Secp256k1 key pair generator & message signer where both the enclave _and_ the app are written in pure Rust.
+More specifically, an Secp256k1 key-pair generator & message/transaction signer where both the enclave _and_ the app are written in pure Rust.
 Made possible by the fantastic Rust SGX Software Developer Kit by Baidux Labs: https://github.com/baidu/rust-sgx-sdk

+__Update #2:__ Now with full transaction-signing capabilities!

 __Update:__ Now with replay-attack protection!